openhive-network/hivesense/readme.md

 #### Index

-For searching among vectorized posts HNSW index is used.
+For searching among vectorized posts, an HNSW index is used.
+This index requires a large amount of shared memory to be available to the PostgreSQL server.
+Therefore, the HAF container must be configured with at least 8 GB of shared memory, which can be set using the --shm-size option when running the container

 ### Vectorization